Climate change in the Gambia

 Climate change in the Gambia is having impacts on the natural environment and people of The Gambia.
 Like other countries in West Africa, the impacts of climate change are expected to be varied and complex.
 Climate change adaptation is going to be important to achieve the Sustainable Development Goals in the country.

+Greenhouse gas emissions

+The Gambia's greenhouse Gas emissions are relatively low in relation to the global greenhouse emission scale.
+However, the country has country has taken actions with efforts to reduce them by developing the Gambia's Long-term Climate-Neutral Development Strategy 2025 in 2012.
+The country is said to be responsible for only 0.05% of the world's GHG emission.
+As of 2010, the biggest percentage of the country's GHG emission was from Land-use, land-use change and forestry (LULUCF) though before that up to around 1998, LULUCF acted as the country's carbon sink.

 Impacts on the natural environment

-The Sahel climate makes the ecoregion particularly vulnerable to changes in water.
+The Sahel climate makes the eco region particularly vulnerable to changes in water.
 Climate change is expected to increase or make more severe windstorms, floods, droughts, and coastal erosion and saltwater intrusion.